A-Star

 -

-While the open list is not empty:
+While the open set is not empty:

 - Generate the node's successors and set their parents to the current node.